xorantc/ng-file-upload/README.md

-  ngf-select-disabled="boolean" // default false, disables file select on this element ngf-drop-disabled="boolean" // default false, disables file drop on this element ngf-multiple="boolean" // default false, allows selecting multiple files ngf-keep="true|false|'distinct'" // default false, keep the previous ng-model files and
+  ngf-select-disabled="boolean" // default false, disables file select on this element ngf-drop-disabled="boolean" // default false, disables file drop on this element ngf-multiple="boolean" // default false, allows selecting multiple files ngf-directory="boolean" // default false, allows selecting directories on Chrome ngf-keep="true|false|'distinct'" // default false, keep the previous ng-model files and
     // append the new files. "'distinct'" removes duplicate files
     // $newFiles and $duplicateFiles are set in ngf-change/select/drop functions. ngf-fix-orientation="boolean" //default false, would rotate the jpeg image files that have
     // exif orientation data.
 See #745.
 Could be a boolean function like shouldFixOrientation($file)
-    // to decide wethere to fix that file or not. ngf-allow-dir="boolean" // default true, allow dropping files only for Chrome webkit browser
+    // to decide wethere to fix that file or not.

   *ngf-capture="'camera'" or "'other'" // allows mobile devices to capture using camera *ngf-accept="'image/*'" // standard HTML accept attr, browser specific select popup window

   +ngf-include-dir="boolean" //default false, include directories in the dropped file array.
+  +ngf-allow-dir="boolean" // default true, allow dropping files only for Chrome webkit browser
     //You can detect if they are directory or not by checking the type === 'directory'.
   +ngf-drag-over-class="{pattern: 'image/*', accept:'acceptClass', reject:'rejectClass', delay:100}"
                     or "'myDragOverClass'" or "calcDragOverClass($event)"